ApexRMS/abmstsm/README.md

 If you use or refer to these models, data, scripts, or techniques, we ask that you cite:

-Miller, B. W., & Frid, L. (2020).
+Miller, B. W., & Frid, L. (In Review).
 A New Approach for Representing Agent-Environment Feedbacks: Coupled Agent-Based and State-And-Transition Simulation Models.
-Landscape Ecology.
-In Review.

 ## Acknowledgements